Modeling collective behaviors: A moment-based approach: Algorithms for moment-based modeling

 In this section we discuss how the approximation of the dynamics in \eqref{eq:errorBasic}, \eqref{eq:errorInter} and \eqref{eq:ApproSysLeader1} can be implemented.
 We will also consider how to reconstruct a nominal distribution from the estimate moments.
+A high-level algorithm is given in Algorithm~\ref{alg:moment_method}.
+In particular, step 2 and 4 in this algorithm are outlined in more detail in the coming two subsections.